containers/podman-desktop/website/docs/troubleshooting.md

 # Troubleshooting

-Here, find some answers to the question : I have downloaded Container Desktop but I am unable to see any of my image or container
+Here, find some answers to the question : I have downloaded Podman Desktop but I am unable to see any of my image or container

 ## Podman